 EO: It is still a new and emerging field with no hard conclusions.
 We may see that it works in some cases but it is difficult to pinpoint mechanisms and individual molecules, more regulation is needed.

-Univo is currently targeting ailments such as ADHD and skin lesions, are there other areas that you are working on, such as cancer, and what promise does it hold here?
+Univo is currently targeting ailments such as ADHD and skin lesions, are there other areas that you are working on?
+And what promise does it hold here?

 EO: Mainstream pharmaceuticals need responsibility and reliability.
 The research is not strong enough to suggest curative potential right now, so we are only focusing on treating conditions like pain and lesions symptomatically.

 René Favaloro was a surgeon who pioneered the coronary artery bypass procedure, but at age 77, left a suicide note claiming he felt like Don Quixote in the fight against a monstrously corrupt healthcare system.
-Is this a view that you share?
+What are your thoughts on this?

 EO: I cannot comment on the views and actions of one individual.
 We don’t know the real reasons why he may have died or killed himself – his mental state and circumstances at the time.
 All I can say is that Israel has one of the best Healthcare systems in the world and an excellent minister of health.
 Our system is one of the most fair and honest to exist.

-I saw that Univo also deals with distribution as a company, is Blockchain and Cannabis-focused Blockchain something that you are looking into?
+Univo also deals with distribution, is Blockchain and Cannabis-focused Blockchain something that you are looking into?

 GB: Absolutely not.
 It will never be allowed to scale.